MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/hdinsight.md

 ms.date: 07/18/2017
 ---

-# Azure HDInsight Modules for Node.js
+# Azure HDInsight Modules for JavaScript

 Azure HDInsight is a cloud distribution of the Hadoop components from the Hortonworks Data Platform (HDP).
 Apache Hadoop was the original open-source framework for distributed processing and analysis of big data sets on clusters of computers.